Federal law requires schools to calculate how much federal financial aid a student has earned if that student:

 - for the 2020-2021 academic year, does not complete all modules (courses which are not scheduled for the entire semester) for which he/she has registered at the time those modules began.

-- Beginning July 1, 2021 for Summer 2021 and the 2021-2022 academic year and later, does not complete all modules (courses which are not scheduled for the entire semester) for which he/she has registered at the time those modules began.
+- Beginning July 1, 2021 for Summer 2021 and the 2021-2022 academic year and later, does not complete all modules (courses that are not scheduled for the entire semester) for which he/she has registered at the time those modules began.
 Unless:

 - The student completes the requirements for graduation and ceases enrollment.